czheluo/MLCV/_posts/2018-04-06-interested-in-statistics-course-or-Lab.md

 tags: [Lab, Statistical, Bioinformatics, Courses, Blogs]
 ---

-# What i have learned from.
+# What I have learned from.

 As following were what I have learned from the website in biostatistics, bioinformatics and others research areas (Blogs).
 ### Statistical Genetics